Akinwale81/India-Cancer-Analysis-2022-2025/README.md

 - Treatment Patterns: The analysis shows how patients are distributed across the recorded treatment categories.
 The pattern shows a total number 21,093 patients under the Palliative care treatment type, making it the most frequently recorded treatment type, followed by surgery with 20,618 patients.
 Others are Chemotherapy, Targeted Therapy, Radiation, Chemo + Radiation and Surgery + Chemotherapy, as the least patients distribution.

 - Survival Outcome: The analysis enables comparison of average survival months across treatment type, cancer type, age categories and cancer stage.
-According to the report, Surgery treatment type showed the highest survival rate at approximately 22.7 months on average.
-The report showed Prostate cancer type with the most average survival months rate at approximately 22.6 months.
+According to the report, Surgery recorded the highest average survival duration at approximately 22.7 months.
+The report showed Prostate cancer recorded the highest average survival duration at approximately 22.6 months.
 The report also showed Child or Young as the category by age with the most average survival months at approximately 20.8 months.
-Average survival months decreases as cancer stage increased, indicating poor survival outcome among patients recorded at more advanced stages.
-Stage I recorded approximately 24.1 months and the average survival months decreased as the cancer grew in stages.
+Recorded average survival duration decreased as cancer stage increased.
+Stage I had the highest average survival at approximately 24.1 months, with average survival declining across later stages.
+This observed pattern highlights the importance of examining early-stage diagnosis and survival outcomes, although the analysis does not establish a causal relationship

 ## Recommendations
 Based on the analysis, the following recommendations are proposed: